Can a car accident settlement exceed insurance policy limits?

 Consequences of having minimum insurance coverage

-Georgia auto accident data shows us that the average liability claim amount from a car accident in Georgia is much higher than the minimum liability policy limits required under Georgia law.
+Georgia auto accident data shows us that the average liability claim amount from a car accident in Georgia is much higher than the minimum liability coverage policy limits required under Georgia law.
 This means that the damages caused by accidents in Georgia are, on average, much higher than the available insurance to cover those damages.
-This leaves injured victims with less compensation than they deserve, and at-fault drivers with steep out of pocket payments to cover the damage they caused.
+This leaves injured victims with more medical bills and less compensation than they deserve, and at-fault drivers with steep out of pocket payments to cover the serious property damage coverage they caused.

-In other words, if a driver chooses to purchase auto liability insurance at the required minimum policy limit, then the driver will most likely be underinsured in the event of a crash.
-So, that driver will not have enough insurance to cover the damages–and this will mean that their personal assets are available and exposed to be used to pay for the injuries they caused.
+In other words, if a driver chooses to purchase auto liability insurance at the required minimum policy limit, then the other driver, will most likely be underinsured in the event of a crash.
+So, that uninsured driver will not have enough insurance to cover the damages–and this will mean that their personal assets are available and exposed to be used to pay for the injuries they caused.

 Applying this to Georgia drivers.
 In Georgia, all drivers are legally required to carry car insurance with the following policy limits: